Gostyu/ghibliApi_helper_js/readMe.md

-# Ghibli js helper
+# Ghibli js helper library

-It's an helper in javascript(node) for the ghibli api (https://ghibliapi.herokuapp.com/) .
+It's an helper library in javascript(node) for the ghibli api (https://ghibliapi.herokuapp.com/) .

 After cloning the project, you must execute this command:
 ```